 Important factors in facial aesthetics include symmetry and harmony between the facial features.
-For some men and women, an overly large, long, crooked, or ball-like nose may detract from their appearance and affect self-confidence.
+For some, an overly large, wide, long, or crooked nose may detract from their appearance and affect self-confidence.
 For this reason, rhinoplasty (or nose surgery) has been and remains among the most popular procedures to which patients turn to enhance their appearance.
 Rhinoplasty typically lands in the top 5 most popular plastic surgery procedures year after year, and on average, 220,000 Americans undergo rhinoplasty annually.

-At Aviva Plastic Surgery, we believe that looking beautiful can be done without compromising the features that make you unique.
-A facial plastic surgery specialist, Dr. Fishman is among the few plastic surgeons in the United States to offer both traditional and “preservation” rhinoplasty – a modern approach to the ever-popular nose job that offers less invasive surgery, faster recovery, and more natural-looking results.
+At Aviva Plastic Surgery, we believe that looking your best should not compromise the features that make you unique.
+A facial plastic surgeon and rhinoplasty expert, Dr. Fishman is among the few plastic surgeons in the United States to offer both traditional and preservation rhinoplasty – a modern approach to nose surgery that offers less invasive techniques, faster recovery, and more natural-looking results.
 Learn how either the traditional nose job or preservation rhinoplasty can help you feel more confident.
-Call 678-974-8435 today and schedule your consultation with Dr. Fishman.

 Like traditional rhinoplasty, preservation nose surgery is a highly personalized treatment designed to improve the overall shape and size of the nose while ultimately improving overall facial aesthetics.
 However, the methodology and technique behind traditional and preservation rhinoplasty differ.

-Preservation rhinoplasty, on the other hand, offers patients a less invasive approach to nose jobs.
-Popular in the middle East and many European countries, preservation rhinoplasty relies on reshaping tissues more than removing them.
-Rather than filing down the dorsal hump like during traditional rhinoplasty, this conservative approach uses incisions into the nasal bone to lower the entire bridge as a single unit.
-During preservation rhinoplasty, our facial plastic surgeon, Dr. Inessa Fishman, selectively removes a thin strip of bone and cartilage from under the bridge of the nose, thus keeping intact important connections between the structures of the nose.
-The dissection techniques used in preservation rhinoplasty are also unique, aiming to preserve the ligament structures of the nose—specifically Pitanguy’s ligament, important for nasal tip support—and the natural planes between the underlying structures and soft tissues of the nose.
-In practicing preservation rhinoplasty techniques, Dr. Fishman preserves more of the cartilage and bone, leading to less swelling and a more natural-appearing nose contour.
+Preservation rhinoplasty offers patients a less invasive approach to nose jobs.
+Relying on reshaping tissues more than removing it.
+Instead of filing down the dorsal hump like during traditional rhinoplasty, this conservative approach uses incisions into the nasal bone to lower the entire bridge as a single unit.
+During preservation rhinoplasty, our facial plastic surgeon, selectively removes a thin strip of bone and cartilage from under the bridge of the nose, thus keeping intact important connections between the structures of the nose.
+In practicing preservation rhinoplasty techniques preserves more of the cartilage and bone, leading to less swelling and a more natural-appearing nose contour.

 Preservation rhinoplasty has some significant benefits that help hesitant patients feel more comfortable with the rhinoplasty.
 These include:

-While rhinoplasty is consistently among the top requested plastic surgeries, its recovery can last up to two weeks, with swelling taking many months to resolve completely.
-Because preservation rhinoplasty preserves the patient’s original nasal anatomy, it reduces how much swelling or bruising patients experience during recovery and thus shortens the recovery process.
+While rhinoplasty is consistently among the top requested plastic surgeries, its initial recovery can last up to two weeks, with swelling taking several months to resolve completely.
+Because preservation rhinoplasty preserves the patient’s original nasal anatomy, it reduces how much swelling or bruising patients experience during recovery and shortens the recovery process.